LEFT Formula in Excel (Table of Contents)

 The Argument in the LEFT Formula

-- text: Required argument which specifies the text/string or the cell containing the string you wanted to extract the substring from.
+- text: A required argument which specifies the text/string or the cell containing the string you wanted to extract the substring from.

-- num_chars: This is an optional argument that specifies the number of characters to be extracted from the given string from the left-hand side or start of the string.
+- num_chars: This is an optional argument that specifies the number of characters extracted from the given string from the left-hand side or the start of the string.